aloria/aloria.github.io/_posts/2021-03-29-pumpkin-dogtreats.markdown

 ## Do this
 * Preheat oven to 375 °F
 * With a blender, grind up oatmeal.
 Add the rest of the ingredients and blend well
 * Spoon mixture into piping bag.
-Tie off large end and snip off the small expanded
+Tie off large end and snip off the small end
 * Pipe into molds on top of a baking sheet.
 You may need to do multiple batches depending on how many molds you have
 * Bake for about 1.5 hours until toothpick in a treat comes out clean
 * For crispier treats, remove cookies from the molds and spread out on a baking tray.
 Bake at 200°F for about 2 hours